DsysDML/clusterbm/README.md

 Code for the paper "Unsupervised hierarchical clustering using the learning dynamics of RBMs" by Aurélien Decelle, Lorenzo Rosset and Beatriz Seoane.

-ClusteRBM generates a relational tree of some input dataset using a previously trained RBM model.
+`clusterbm` generates a hierarchical tree of some input dataset using a previously trained BM or RBM model.

 <p align="center">
 <image src="/images/tree-MNIST.png" width=456 height=400/>